Ecovis Global > USA: Global Intangible Low Taxed Income: A Step Away from Territorial

 Specifically, a new category of foreign income has been created to be subjected to the Subpart F anti-deferral provisions.
 The inclusion of this new Subpart F income presents additional tax exposure for U.S. companies with foreign subsidiaries, effectively expanding the U.S. tax base, and sounds a clear warning for U.S. businesses to review their offshore ownership structures.

-Global Intangible Low Taxed Income (“GILTI”) is current year foreign income earned by a Controlled Foreign Corporation (“CFC”) above what is deemed to be a routine rate of return (10%) on the CFC’s business assets.
+The basics Global Intangible Low Taxed Income (“GILTI”) is current year foreign income earned by a Controlled Foreign Corporation (“CFC”) above what is deemed to be a routine rate of return (10%) on the CFC’s business assets.
 This excess amount, after various adjustments, is GILTI and is treated as Subpart F income and included in the shareholder’s gross income in the year earned.
 The current year foreign income is reduced by U.S. effectively connected income, Subpart F, and deductions allocable to the CFC income.
 In addition, corporate shareholders of the CFC are allowed to deduct 50%.

 The offsetting Net Deemed Tangible Income Return is 10% of the U.S. shareholder’s pro rata share of the CFC’s Qualified Business Asset Investment(“QBAI”).
 QBAI is the quarterly average of the CFC’s tax basis in depreciable property used in trade or business, over interest expense taken into account to determine the U.S. shareholder’s net tested income.